 BONUS: “Disastermind” showed that the actual show could be hilarious

 Part of watching quiz shows is that feeling of smug superiority that comes from being smarter than the poor buggers sweltering under the studio lights.
 TV Hell’s“Disastermind”, from 1992, is a 10-minute post mortem from actual contestants who crashed worse than the Hindenburg once they hit the black chair.

-Let's hope our new batch of contenders fare better when Mastermind premieres on SBS Australia, 6pm weeknights from April 15.
+Let's hope our new batch of contenders fare better when Mastermind season 3 premieres on SBS Australia, 6pm weeknights from Monday 22 February.